jwplayer/ott-web-app/README.md

 - Site-wide video search and related video recommendations powered by [JW Recommendations](https://support.jwplayer.com/customer/portal/articles/2191721-jw-recommendations).
 - Basic playback analytics is reported to your JW Dashboard.
 - Ad integrations (VAST, VPAID, GoogleIMA, etc.).
 These features require a JW Player Ads Edition license.
 For more information, see the [JW Player pricing page](https://www.jwplayer.com/pricing/).
 - A "Favorites" feature for users to save videos for watching later.
-A separate list for "Continue Watching" is also kept so users can resume watching videos where they left off.
+A separate list for "Continue Watching" is also kept so users can resume watching videos from where they left off.
 The lists are per-browser at this time (i.e., lists do not sync across user's browsers or devices).
 The "Continue Watching" list can be disabled in your JW OTT Webapp's `config.json` file.
 - A grid view for a particular playlist of videos, with the ability to deep-link to the playlist through a static URL.
 - Social sharing options using the device native sharing dialog.